Turborepo

 Advanced filtering examples

 You can combine multiple filters to further refine your targets.
-Multiple filters are combined as a union, meaning that the Task Graph will include tasks that match any of the filters.
+Multiple filters are combined as a union, with negated filters removing packages from the result of the union.

 Terminal